barefootnetworks/sonic-swss/doc/Dtel/Dtel-test-plan.md

 This document provides details on Dataplane telemetry testing on a SONiC switch DUT.
 Every test performs set up and tear down of all DTel related configuration required for it to execute.
 Tests are written to verify DTel functionality in the data path, indirectly verifying that configuration from SONiC was propagated correctly.

 # Test structure
 Every test is responsible for installing and clearing all the required configuration.
 A new Python module that reads and writes DTel-specific configuration into Config DB will be added to sonic-mgmt repo.
 This module contains two submodules.
-The first one is called "dtel" and it implements an absrtaction of dataplane telemetry and all its associated concepts, such as report sessions, watchlists, etc. It contains the following files:
+The first one is called "dtel" and it implements an abstraction of dataplane telemetry and all its associated concepts, such as report sessions, watchlists, etc. It contains the following files:

 File name				     | Description
 ----------------------------| -------------